Welding Technologies

 Course Overview

 Students develop skills in gas metal arc (MIG), gas tungsten arc (TIG), stick electrode, and flux-core welding as well as plasma/thermal cutting processes.
-Fourth-year math and college credit are available.
-Related careers include, but are not limited to, pipefitters, sheet metal workers, iron workers, millwrights, and underwater welding
+Fourth-year math, algebra 2, and college credit are available.
+Related careers include, but are not limited to, pipe fitter, sheet metal worker, iron worker, millwright, and underwater welder.

 Download the Welding Technology brochure.